afsalkp007/FlightMeal/README.md

  This project uses MVVM design pattern and project is fully developed in Swift.

- ### Load Food from API
+ ### Load Meal from API

  #### Primary Course (Happy path):
- 1. Call fetchFood API
+ 1. Call fetchMeals API
- 2. System fetches food data from API
+ 2. System fetches meal data from API
- 3. System prefill the food data on the UI
+ 3. System prefill the meal data on the UI

  #### Error Course (Sad path):
  1. System delivers error